cyberconnecthq/GraphVis/README.md

 ## About this project

 CyberGraph is a 3D-graph based, user based social connection explorer.
-It has some cool features like dynamic loading bar, immersive user experience, cyber mode(10-hops friendship network display) and focus mode(aggregated connection display).
+It has some cool features like 3d node graph, dynamic loading bar, immersive user experience, cyber mode(10-hops friendship network display) and focus mode(aggregated connection display).

-This project is inspired from gitcoin hackthon contest submissions to make social explorer with cyberconnect on Web3.
+This project is inspired from gitcoin Grants Round 12 Hackathon contest submissions which is making a social explorer with cyberconnect on Web3.

 <br>